|When:||Wednesdays 6.00pm - 8.00pm BOOKED OUT|

 Course fee includes all materials and equipment.

-- Please contact us if all class times are booked out and we will put your name on a waiting list for another session.
+- If this session is booked out, please contact us and we will put your name on a waiting list for another session.

 - Please note: in making a booking with MAMA you agree to the terms and conditions.